alexandredantec/dbt_payment_data/dbt_payment_data/models/staging/transactions.md

 {% docs stg_transactions__transactions %}
-Transactions from the Globepay API - a transaction represents a debit or credit card payment processed for Deel through the Globepay API
+Transactions from the Globepay API - a transaction represents a debit or credit card payment processed for AwesomeCompany through the Globepay API
 {% enddocs %}

 {% docs stg_transactions__transaction_id %}